dbchung2/food-app/doc/phase2/report.md

 Halfway through the meeting, there was a disparity between the amount of progress done with the frontend and the backend.
 The frontend was slightly ahead from the backend, therefore priority for the two ends were adjusted accordingly: frontend has a lower priority and backend now has a higher priority.
 Team members were also adjusted to reflect the priority change: frontend now has two members and backend has four members.

 ###Meeting 4
 Date: November 1st, 2015.
 Location: BA3175.
-Time: 1PM-(currently - will update).
+Time: 1PM-10PM.
+Minutes Taken: 600.
 All members present: Daniel, Felicia, Jake, Josh, Matt, Simon.

-Focus for this meeting centered around fixing bugs in both ends of the project and combining the ends together.
+Focus for this meeting centered around fixing bugs in both ends of the project, completing unfinished parts, and combining the two ends together.
+After the completing of the frontend/backend.
 Members are now split into two different teams: the frontend/backend combining team and the bug fixing team.
 A higher priority was set for the combining team, in order to create a complete application.
+App was completed this meeting.

 ## Burndown Chart